pakej/auto-session-timeout/README.md

 - refresh rails' authenticity token every **50 seconds**, if the *manager* is not logged in.
 - recognizes your `devise_model` name as **manager**

-Simply modify the following code for extra customization.
+Simply modify the following code.

     <html>
       <head>...</head>